Tag Archive for: Maieutics

 • Aurélien Clamens: Vice President of Communications, Sage-Femme

-• Amandine Sautel and Matthieu Branchereau: Vice Presidents of Medical Communications
+• Amandine Sautel and Matthieu Branchereau: Vice Presidents in Charge of Medical Communications

 COVID-19 Update

 The current health crisis has led us to rethink our sessions, particularly by no longer offering team sports.
 We have also divided participants into groups of 10, then 6, to limit the spread of the virus and protect our members.
-Safety protocols (wearing masks, using hand sanitizer) are also strictly enforced during our sessions and events.
+Safety measures (wearing masks, using hand sanitizer) are also strictly enforced during our sessions and events.
 We also prioritize outdoor activities, such as our running sessions.
-We also collaborate with partner sports facilities to offer small-group activities to our members, who can participate whenever they like (bowling, rock climbing, escape rooms, laser tag, etc.).
-We have also launched live Instagram yoga sessions, which help balance student well-being with the need to limit group activities.
+We’re also working with partner sports facilities to offer small-group activities to our members, which they can enjoy whenever they want (bowling, rock climbing, escape rooms, laser tag, etc.).
+We’ve also launched live yoga sessions on Instagram, which help balance student well-being with the need to limit group activities.

 How can I contact you on social media?